Parrot-Developers/pdraw/doc/userguide.rst

 ---------------------

-The *PDrAW* program can be used to display a live stream from an *Anafi*, connected directly with wifi or through a *SkyController 3*.
+The *PDrAW* program can be used to display a live stream from an *Anafi*, connected directly with wifi or through a *SkyController*.

 ..
 Note:: For macOS users, replace the following parts of example command lines:

-   - ``native-wrapper.sh`` with ``native-darwin-wrapper.sh``
-   - ``pdraw-linux`` with ``pdraw-macos``
+   - ``groundsdk-linux`` with ``groundsdk-macos``

 .. code-block:: console

     # Run from the workspace root directory
-    $ ./out/pdraw-linux/staging/native-wrapper.sh pdraw -u rtsp://192.168.42.1/live
+    $ ./out/groundsdk-linux/staging/native-wrapper.sh pdraw -u rtsp://192.168.42.1/live
-    # Or rtsp://192.168.53.1/live if connected through a SkyController3
+    # Or rtsp://192.168.53.1/live if connected through a SkyController

 It can also be used to replay a file from the drone memory/SD-card

 .. code-block:: console

     # Run from the workspace root directory
-    $ ./out/pdraw-linux/staging/native-wrapper.sh pdraw -u rtsp://192.168.42.1/replay/100000010001.MP4
+    $ ./out/groundsdk-linux/staging/native-wrapper.sh pdraw -u rtsp://192.168.42.1/replay/100000010001.MP4
-    # Or rtsp://192.168.53.1/replay/XXXX if connected through a SkyController3
+    # Or rtsp://192.168.53.1/replay/XXXX if connected through a SkyController
-    # The replay URL can be queried from the Anafi webserver http://anafi.local
+    # The replay URL can be queried from the drone webserver:
+    # http://anafi.local for Anafi or http://anafi-ai.local for Anafi Ai

 Or play a local file

 .. code-block:: console

     # Run from the workspace root directory
-    $ ./out/pdraw-linux/staging/native-wrapper.sh pdraw -u path/to/file.mp4
+    $ ./out/groundsdk-linux/staging/native-wrapper.sh pdraw -u path/to/file.mp4
     # No need to be connected to a drone!

 Further options can be found with the ``-h`` flag, e.g.: